hm-lang/core/proposals/README.md

     ::_(From, fn(To?): ~t): t
         Index ?:= KeyIndices_(From)
         return if Index != Null
-            # TODO: explain that it's the last line of a block that will become the return value:
             assert(Index) != 0
             IndexedValues_(Index, ::dive(IndexedValue: indexedMapValue~to): t
                 return fn(IndexedValue Value)